You is busy. You is tired. You is overwhelmed.

 Trackers are valuable for a few reasons:

 As Erin over at The Petite Planner points out, journals and trackers don’t “guarantee success.
 But they are a great resource for motivation and accountability.”
 And that’s just what we need to keep our health goals on the front burner.
-That and 26 hours in a day.
+So pull out a cute notebook -- like SohoSparks's Sunrise Journal -- and kick your journey off with gusto.